argonatorUberTF/Uber-Team-Fortress/README.md

 Custom skins are possible.
 Not restricted per class.
 Use "cmd customskin" Frag with your favorite character on.

 Deployment of client and server files see releases.

-A new combat rule.
-If you fight, you fight to the death.
+New maps, models, and sound effects added from Frag Friday map designers Agent, and K3vin.

 If you suicide after fighting, you will be punished 5 additional frags for denying your opponent their prey.